livepeer/org/docs/protocol/reference/api/index.md

 This section explains the Livepeer Subgraph and how to interact with it.
 The Livepeer subgraph indexes data from the Livepeer contracts over time.
-It organizes data about orchestrators, delegators, staking pools and more.
+It organizes data about orchestrators, delegators, and more.
 The subgraph updates any time a transaction is made on Livepeer.
 It runs on [The Graph](https://thegraph.com/) protocol's hosted service and can be openly queried.